 Innosphere Ventures, a Colorado-based incubator and commercialization program, announced plans for a 7,500 sq. ft. laboratory facility adjacent to its current facility in Fort Collins, which began construction in March 2021.
-Innosphere secured \$500,000 from the Colorado Department of Economic Development towards the construction of ten private wet laboratory
+Innosphere secured \$500,000 from the Colorado Department of Economic Development towards the construction of ten private wet laboratory spaces that will be the future home to startup companies operating at biosafety levels 1 and 2.22

-Innosphere's facilities are located in close proximity to Colorado State University's Powerhouse Campus, which contains incubator space for CSU-aligned start-ups.
+Innosphere's facilities are located in close proximity to Colorado State University's Powerhouse Campus, which contains incubator space for CSUaligned start-ups.
 In October 2021, Innosphere acquired \$3.3 million of land to support the expansion of the Powerhouse Campus, with 150,000 sq. ft. of facility space to support biotech and cleantech startups and research.23